telefonicaid/fiware-cygnus/doc/roadmap.md

 scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap

--   Binary CB-Cygnus communication (maybe based in Avro).
+-   Binary CB-Cygnus communication (based in MQTT).
 Need to be validated before.

+## Features already completed

+The following list contains all features that were in the roadmap and have already been implemented.

+- JSON native types persistence (MySQL, PostGIS and PostgreSQL sinks) [#1782](https://github.com/telefonicaid/fiware-cygnus/issues/1782), [#1780](https://github.com/telefonicaid/fiware-cygnus/issues/1780)
+- Refactor and improvements in batch support (MySQL, PostGIS, PostgreSQL, CKAN sinks) [#1787](https://github.com/telefonicaid/fiware-cygnus/issues/1787)
+- Ability to disable metadata (all sinks) [#1706](https://github.com/telefonicaid/fiware-cygnus/issues/1706)
+- New mode dm-by-entity-shifted (CKAN sink) [#1792](https://github.com/telefonicaid/fiware-cygnus/issues/1792)
+- dm-by-entitytype in additional sinks (PostGIS and PostgreSQL sinks) [#1684](https://github.com/telefonicaid/fiware-cygnus/issues/1684)
+- Improve the error feedback provided to users (all sinks) [#1791](https://github.com/telefonicaid/fiware-cygnus/issues/1791)
+- Operational requirements (logs, correlation id, etc.) (all sinks) [#1770](https://github.com/telefonicaid/fiware-cygnus/issues/1770)